nand2mario/snestang/README.md

 ## Development

-You can build the code with Gowin IDE 1.9.9 Beta-4 Education version.
-The education version does not require a license.
+I am developing with Gowin IDE 1.9.9 Pro version.
+It requires a free license.
 Just open the project file snestang_primer25k.gprj.

 Read the [design notes](doc/design.md) to understand the code or to add features.